fazibear/colorize/README.md

 puts ColorizedString["This is blue text on red"].blue.on_red puts ColorizedString["This is red on blue"].colorize(:red).on_blue
-puts ColorizedString["This is red on blue and underline"].colorize(:red).on_blue.underline puts ColorizedString["This is blue text on red"].blue.on_red.blink puts ColorizedString["This is uncolorized"].blue.on_red.uncolorize
+puts ColorizedString["This is red on blue and underline"].colorize(:red).on_blue.underline puts ColorizedString["This is blinking blue text on red"].blue.on_red.blink puts ColorizedString["This is uncolorized"].blue.on_red.uncolorize

 puts ColorizedString.new("This is blue").blue